-All of the Company's leases for the years ended December 31, 2014, 2013 and 2012 are considered operating leases.
-The costs of operating leases are charged to the statements of comprehensive income on a straight-line basis over the lease term.
+All of the Company's leases for the years ended December 31, 2015, 2014 and 2013 are considered operating leases.
+The costs of operating leases are charged to the consolidated statements of comprehensive income on a straight-line basis over the lease term.